sergio-ridaura/project-template/docs/ACTION_PLAN.md

 | :------: | :--: | :------: |
 |    P1    |  L   |    8     |

-Develop a detailed action plan to guide the project's implementation, ensuring the achievement of established objectives.
+Develop a detailed action plan to guide the implementation of the project, ensuring the achievement of established objectives.

 **Requirements:**

-- **Plan Structure:** Include a brief description, tasks, and a general summary.
+- **Plan Structure:** Include a brief description, the tasks, and a general summary.
 - **Tasks and Subtasks:** Break down tasks into manageable subtasks, assigning priority, size, and estimated time in hours.

 ### Drafting `KANBAN.md`